On this page

 For full session descriptions, contact information and training request forms, please visit our training page.

-The trans care mentorship call, weekly on Wednesdays, 12-1 pm
+The trans care mentorship call, bi-weekly on the first and third Wednesday of every month*, 12-1 pm

 RHO’s trans care mentorship call is an opportunity for clinicians across the province to join a weekly teleconference and connect with other clinicians who have experience working with trans and non-binary clients.